Amazing Race (French TV series): Casting

 Applications for the show started 16 April 2012 and ended on 29 May 2012.
 On 27 September 2012, the teams were announced on Télé-Loisirs.fr.

 Broadcasting

 Amazing Race premiered on D8 22 October 2012 and aired each Mondays at 8:30 p.m., with three rebroadcasts on weekends: two on Saturdays at 1:45 p.m. and 10:45 p.m., and one on Sundays at 5:35 p.m.
 These rebroadcasts were later cancelled due to declining ratings.
 D17 also offered a rebroadcast of the show on Tuesdays starting 23 October 2012 at 8:50 p.m.

 On Friday before the premiere date, D8 posted the first hour of the premiere episode via Dailymotion.

-Cast
+Contestants

 Results

-The following teams participated in this season, with their relationships at the time of filming.
-Note that this table is not necessarily reflective of all content broadcast on television due to inclusion or exclusion of some data.
-Placements are listed in finishing order:
+The following teams are listed with their placements in each leg.
+Placements are listed in finishing order.

-Key